SalahAli20/DR_classification/README.md

   ```
 # Limitations

-* It doesn't have many pre-processing functions
+* It doesn't output accurate predications, but it's a good starting point
 * it only has two models, but it's modular, and we can easily add any model as a class in `models.py`